-Section 05

-Analysis All three boroughs The overall conclusion at this stage is that approval to proceed towards a Tri-borough procurement of passenger transport services will not have a noticeable impact upon service users as they will continue to be provided with transport as needed.
+Section 05 Analysis of impact and outcomes Analysis All three boroughs The overall conclusion at this stage is that agreement to award the framework agreements for Lots 1A and 1B will not overall have a noticeable impact upon service users as they will continue to be provided with transport as needed.
 The main impact will be that the provider of the transport is likely to change although this may also have been the case for some existing arrangements as personnel and routes have been reviewed.
-The EIA will be revised in the light of any implications for people with particular protected characteristics which have not been identified to date ---------- --
+Further work is required to fully understand the specific impact for each user once contractors are known.
+The EIA will be revised in the light of any implications for people with particular protected characteristics which have not been identified to date

-Section 06 Reducing any adverse impacts and recommendations Outcome of Analysis No specific negative impacts identified to date although this EIA will need to be revised in the light of any specific issues identified during consultation with service users and staff.
-Section 07 Action Plan Action Plan Note: You will only need to use this section if you have identified actions as a result of your analysis Issue identified Action (s) to be taken When Lead officer and borough Expected outcome Date added business/s plan Effective consultation of people with disabilities Planned consultation of service users to include tailored approaches to ensure any barriers to communication are addressed Ongoing Unforeseen impacts emerge from consultation or research EIA to be refreshed and further actions planned as appropriate Ongoing
+Section 06 Reducing any adverse impacts and recommendations Outcome of Analysis No negative impacts identified to date although this EIA will need to be revised in the light of any specific issues identified during further consultation with service users and staff.
+Section 07 Action Plan Action Plan Note: You will only need to use this section if you have identified actions as a result of your analysis